Joule heating: Food processing

-Benefits of Ohmic heating include: uniform and rapid heating (>1°Cs^{−1}), less cooking time, better energy efficiency, lower capital cost, and heating simulataneously throughout food's volume as compared to aseptic processing, canning, and PEF.
+Benefits of Ohmic heating include: uniform and rapid heating (>1°Cs^{−1}), less cooking time, better energy efficiency, lower capital cost, and heating simultaneously throughout food's volume as compared to aseptic processing, canning, and PEF.
 Volumetric heating allows internal heating instead of transferring heat from a secondary medium.
 This results in the production of safe, high quality food with minimal changes to structural, nutritional, and organoleptic properties of food.
 Heat transfer is uniform to reach areas of food that are harder to heat.
 Less fouling accumulates on the electrodes as compared to other heating methods.
 Ohmic heating also requires less cleaning and maintenance, resulting in an environmentally cautious heating method.

 Microbial inactivation in ohmic heating is achieved by both thermal and non-thermal cellular damage from the electrical field.
 This method destroys microorganisms due to electroporation of cell membranes, physical membrane rupture, and cell lysis.
 In electroporation, excessive leakage of ions and intramolecular components results in cell death.
 In membrane rupture, cells swell due to an increase in moisture diffusion across the cell membrane.
 Pronounced disruption and decomposition of cell walls and cytoplasmic membranes causes cells to lyse.

 Decreased processing times in ohmic heating maintains nutritional and sensory properties of foods.
 Ohmic heating inactivates antinutritional factors like lipoxigenase (LOX), polyphenoloxidase (PPO), and pectinase due to the removal of active metallic groups in enzymes by the electrical field.
 Similar to other heating methods, ohmic heating causes gelatinization of starches, melting of fats, and protein agglutination.
 Water-soluble nutrients are maintained in the suspension liquid allowing for no loss of nutritional value if the liquid is consumed.

 Ohmic heating is limited by viscosity, electrical conductivity, and fouling deposits.
 The density of particles within the suspension liquid can limit the degree of processing.
 A higher viscosity fluid will provide more resistance to heating, allowing the mixture to heat up quicker than low viscosity products.
 A food product's electrical conductivity is a function of temperature, frequency, and product composition.
 This may be increased by adding ionic compounds, or decreased by adding non-polar constituents.
 Changes in electrical conductivity limit ohmic heating as it is difficult to model the thermal process when temperature increases in multi-component foods.

 The potential applications of ohmic heating range from cooking, thawing, blanching, peeling, evaporation, extraction, dehydration, and fermentation.
 These allow for ohmic heating to pasteurize particulate foods for hot filling, pre-heat products prior to canning, and aseptically process ready-to-eat meals and refrigerated foods.
 Prospective examples are outlined in Table 2 as this food processing method has not been commercially approved by the FDA.
 Since there is currently insufficient data on electrical conductivities for solid foods, it is difficult to prove the high quality and safe process design for ohmic heating.
 Additionally, a successful 12D reduction for C. botulinum prevention has yet to be validated.